Roxy Music: Siren - 1975

 Anyway, on to the songs and let's take our place in the singles bar....

-While this is undoubtedly a good album, it is most definitely fifth in the list of quality thus far, you can tell me the amount I have written about it in comparison to the others.
+Overall, while this is undoubtedly a good album, it is most definitely fifth in the list of quality thus far, you can tell by the amount I have written about it in comparison to the others.

 Then we got For Your Pleasure (Live).
 Both Ends Burning was backed by a live recording of For Your Pleasure.
 It is less than five minutes long, so I imagine it has been edited.
 Phil Manzanera's guitar part is excellent as is Paul Thompson's drumming, particularly at the end.
 It is a powerful rendition of what is a slightly less dramatic track in its studio incarnation.